-The Offered Bonds maturing on or after March 1, 2018, are subject to redemption, at the election of the Authority, either in whole or in part on any date on or after March 1, 2017 (the "March 1, 2017 Optional Redemption Date"), at a Redemption Price equal to the principal amount, without premium, of the Offered Bonds to be so redeemed.
+The Offered Bonds maturing on or after August 1, 2021, are subject to redemption, at the election of the Authority, either in whole or in part on any date on or after February 1, 2022 (the "February 1, 2022 Optional Redemption Date"), at a Redemption Price equal to the principal amount, without premium, of the Offered Bonds to be so redeemed.
 Accrued interest, if any, to the date of redemption will be paid upon redemption.

-When redeeming Offered Bonds as described above, the Authority has complete discretion to select the amount and maturities, if more than one maturity may be redeemed, of Offered Bonds to be redeemed.
+When redeeming Offered Bonds as described above, the Authority has complete discretion to select the amount, series and maturities, if more than one maturity may be redeemed, of Offered Bonds to be redeemed.
 In so selecting the Offered Bonds to be redeemed, the Authority expects to consider such factors as it deems relevant at the time to best achieve its financial and programmatic purposes.